prudhvinathreddymalla/XGBoost/README.md

 # XGBoost

-ennessee Eastman process was developed by Eastman Chemical company to deliver a realistic industrial application process for assessing process control and monitoring methods.
+Tennessee Eastman process was developed by Eastman Chemical company to deliver a realistic industrial application process for assessing process control and monitoring methods.

 The TE process has five main unit: a reactor, a condenser, compressor, separator, and stripper.
 The process has 21 pre-programmed faults.
 Out of 21, only sixteen faults are known and remaining five faults are unknown.